changah-song/fluent-fable/frontend/README.md

 - flashcard section ... 🟥

 ## Done

+- when toggleing between translator and dictionary, reset highlighted word to ""
+    - and translated sentence to ""

 - made the transNotDict useState hook more global by using Contexts. set up the context and used it according ✅
     - learned how to access a single useState variable globally by using Context, Provider, and UseContext :)